microsoft/PPCC25-ALM/docs/labs/lab2/lab2.md

 ### Step 5: Test the agent with Dataverse knowledge

+> **Note**: To test the agent effectively, you need data in the Listing table.
+You can either:
+>
+> - Import sample data using the [optional data import step](#step-1-import-the-solution-into-power-apps) from Task 1, or
+> - Create your own data using the Contoso Real Estate Canvas App or Model-Driven App included in the solution

 1. **Test knowledge integration**
    - Use the **Test** panel in Copilot Studio
    - Ask questions that should trigger responses from your Dataverse tables (e.g., "Show me available properties" or "What properties are in the database?")